OpenObservability/OpenMetrics/OpenMetrics.md

 #### Info

-The Sample MetricName for the value of a MetricPoint for a MetricFamily of type Info MUST have the suffix “_info”.
+The Sample MetricName for the value of a MetricPoint for a MetricFamily of type Info MUST have the suffix "_info".
 The Sample value MUST always be 1.

 An example of a Metric with no labels, and one MetricPoint value with "name" and "version" labels:
 ````